tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 ## A Case Study

-Say we have a simple system which lists widgets and when you click on one you can see the it's details on a new page.
+Say we have a simple system which lists widgets and when you click on one you can see it's details on a new page.
 From chatting with the stakeholders you come up with something like this:

 {% highlight cucumber %}